aldotele/lotto_lottery/README.md

 # # three-levels project

 Level 1 of the project requires to develop a lotto ticket generator: the software will have to ask how many tickets to generate and, for each ticket: how many numbers (max.
-10), the type of bet (ambo, terna, etc.) and the city of extraction ('ruota').
+10), the type of bet (ambo, terna, etc.) and the city of extraction (ruota napoli, ruota firenze, etc.).

 There are two scripts for level 1.
 The 'lotto-ticket-generator.py' is the script that actually does generate the tickets, while the script 'lotto_table_lib.py' is part of a module from which a function will be imported, and it was developed to generate a visual